 Bran Castle is perhaps the most debated Transylvanian icon.
 Whether or not Dracula was actually real, the castle offers a dramatic and impressive sight.
 With more than 1.5 million visitors per year, this castle is well worth the visit.

 Bucegi Mountains, Peles Castle, Sinaia & Busteni Resort

 The Bucegi Mountains are home to the famed, mystical Romanian Sphinx.
 You can either take the cable car or hike up to the Sphinx, but this natural rock formation is an awe-inspiring and lets visitors in on a little of the Transylvanian magic.
 Peles Castle, built by the first king of Romania, Sinaia and Busteni Resort are a short distance from the Bucegi Mountains, making these stops a nice day trip.

 Sighisoara is one of the most enchanting towns in Transylvania.
 Now a UNESCO World Heritage Sight, the city dates back to ancient Rome, and drips with history and charm.
 A walk through the medieval streets will make you feel as though you’ve stepped back in time.

 Akasha Wellness Retreat

 In order to take full advantage of the wellness tradition in Romania while enjoying the magic of Transylvania, a visit to Akasha Wellness Retreat is a must.
-Akasha offers retreats with a variety of themes throughout the year, making it easy for anyone to find the perfect retreat.
+Akasha offers yoga retreats and 200 hours Yoga Teacher Trainings with a variety of themes throughout the year, making it easy for anyone to find the perfect yoga and detox retreat in Transylvania.
 Combining yoga with an in-house spa, sauna, hot tub, nourishing food and of course the natural beauty of Transylvania, Akasha truly has the power to restore, rebalance, and reset your wellness journey.